 Your brand is not owned by you, it is owned by your customers.
 This is because your brand is a set of ideas, associations and feelings in your customers’ minds.
 Your brand is the perception of a crowd, shaped by your company’s actions, culture, and visual style.

-“A brand is a person’s gut feeling about a product, service or company. […] When enough individuals arrive at the same gut feeling, a company can be said to have a brand.
+As brand strategist Marty Neumeier defines it, “A brand is a person’s gut feeling about a product, service or company. […] When enough individuals arrive at the same gut feeling, a company can be said to have a brand.
 A brand is not what you say it is.
-It’s what they say it is.” – Marty Neumeier
+It’s what they say it is.“

 A brand’s goal is to get more people to buy more products, for more money, for longer.
-Brands achieve this by making people feel good about a product or service by purposefully connecting it to a bigger idea.
-In doing so, they help us create value and meaning and give us a sense of identity and even belonging.
+Brands achieve this by making people trust in a product or service by purposefully positioning it.

 Brands are of social and commercial importance and create value for the consumer and positive brand equity for the business.
 In fact, on average, a third of all corporate value in the world comes from brands.